I’m a Cornish actor, writer and voiceover artist.

 Oh and I had another baby!
 He is called Piran and (as his name demands) he is proper ‘andsome.
 Now and again you can find me on Twitter @dottiedawson

-I was born and bred in Cornwall and abandoned the big sea for the big smoke at 17 to train at Webber Douglas Academy of Dramatic Art, London.
+I come from Cornwall and abandoned the big sea for the big smoke at 17 to train at Webber Douglas Academy of Dramatic Art, London.
 Twenty years later (and despite only achieving ‘commended’ on my Dip.
 Acting) I am delighted to still earn a living acting, recording voiceovers and writing drama.

 My theatre credits range from an adolescent boy, to a Shakespeare heroine, to a Cornish maid; whilst on TV I have played a drunken witch in Casualty, been shot and killed in Holby and played a number of Mothers in Doc Martin.